RockfordWei/Perfect-JWTAuth/README.md

 This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project.

+## Acknowledgement

+Besides the teamwork of PerfectlySoft Inc., many improvements of this module are suggested by @cheer / @Moon1102 (橘生淮南) and @neoneye (Simon Strandgaard)

 ## Objectives

 - independently work without ORMs (although it includes a mini ORM actually) or even databases, while it will supports most Perfect database drivers soon.